Trivivium/devops-2k20/report/REPORT.md

 alternatives.
 This led us to looking more closely into [LogDNA](https://logdna.com), which is Elasticsearch and Kibana combined.
 They also support containerization, but suggests using Kubernetes, which we aren't using.
-The integration story with .NET is also another negative for this solution.
+The integration story with .NET is also another reason against using this solution.
 We found a Github repository for a [RedBear.LogDNA](https://github.com/RedBearSys/RedBear.LogDNA) library, but upon further study it seemed to not be actively supported with few issues and pull requests.
 And the issues there were mentioned deal-breaking issues related to